-\paragraph{Problem Instance structure.} We define a problem instance using the tuple $(n,k,t,q,j,O)$.
-In this formulation, $n$ represents the total number of agents (e.g, the number of children in the \textit{Muddy Children} puzzle), and $k$ denotes the count of agents possessing the hidden status (e.g., being "muddy").
-The parameter $t$ represents the bound type (lower or upper) and $q$ represents the bound value in the public announcement (e.g., "at least $q$ are muddy"), while $j$ specifies the target reasoning round at which the agent's knowledge is evaluated.
+\paragraph{Problem Instance structure.} We define a problem instance using the tuple $(n,k,q,j,O)$.
+In this formulation, $n$ represents the total number of agents (e.g., the number of children in the \textit{Muddy Children} puzzle), and $k$ denotes the count of positive agents possessing the hidden status (e.g., being "muddy").
+The parameter $q$ represents the lower bound value in the public announcement (e.g., "at least $q$ are muddy"), while $j$ specifies the target reasoning round at which the agent's knowledge is evaluated.
 Finally, $O \in \{0, 1\}^{n \times n}$ is an observation matrix where the entry $O_{i,i'}=1$ if agent $i$ observes the status of agent $i'$, and $O_{i,i'}=0$ otherwise.

 An example of this parameterization is illustrated in Figure \ref{fig:reasoning_rounds}.
 There, the number of agents is $n=2$, the number of agents possessing the hidden status (muddy) is $k=1$, the boundary is a lower bound of value $q=1$, and the observations are as in the matrix $O= $, meaning each child observes the other child, but not themselves.